 With a 22kg flywheel, there's no doubt that the NordicTrack can provide an effective workout.
 It's also powered by a smooth belt drive for a more comfortable ride, and the 55kg weight means it doesn't feel like it's going to fall over when used vigorously.

-The LCD console is relatively basic, although it can track your heart rate via an included chest belt to provide heart rates without holding the dual-grip monitor.
+The LCD console is relatively basic, unlike the pricier NordicTrack S22i Studio Cycle, although it can track your heart rate via an included chest belt to provide heart rates without holding the dual-grip monitor.

 One of the downsides to the GX 8.0 is that it uses a frictional resistance system.
 This allows for a high resistance, but makes it a louder machine than magnetic spin bikes (such as the Spada below).
 If you're looking for a quiet spin exercise bike, magnetic resistance is the better option.